-Using a Crate
+2. Use a Crate

-Crate training involves purchasing a crate and putting your pup in it when you can not supervise him, and at night when you sleep.
+Crate training involves purchasing a crate and putting your pup in it when you can not supervise him and at night when you sleep.

 - This method works well because a dog generally will not soil the area where he sleeps.

-- A crate will also also prevent them from getting into trouble and possibly injuring themselves when you're not available to watch over them.
+- A crate will also prevent them from getting into trouble and possibly injuring themselves when you're not available to watch over them.

 - What's also great is that the puppy will quickly pick up on the fact that he can hold his bladder and that it's not necessary to go every single time the urge hits.

 Some things to keep in mind if you're opting for this method: